elifohri/MetaLore-simulator/README.md

 ### Citation:

-f you use `MetaLore` simulator in your work, please cite our paper: coming soon!
+If you use `MetaLore` simulator in your work, please cite our paper: coming soon!

 ### How to contribute: